drewerickson/galvanize-capstone/readme.md

 (https://arxiv.org/pdf/1602.04257.pdf) address methods to approach this problem.
 I will likely approach this as a classification problem, with a number of interpretive and predictive models.
-The presentation will likely involve graphs showing the accuracy, precision and recall of various models, along with comparisons of the usefulness of different attrtibutes.
+The presentation will likely involve graphs showing the accuracy, precision and recall of various models, along with comparisons of the usefulness of different attributes.
 One possible source of datasets for this work is here:
 - https://mimic.physionet.org/

 ### 2) Identification of anomalies in radiological scan images